masakimu/insert_copyright_into_Java_src_using_git_log/README.md

-Deprecated:  I used customized version of Git Sub-Plugin of License Maven Plugin (https://github.com/masakimu/license-maven-plugin).
+Deprecated:  I used License Maven Plugin (https://github.com/mycila/license-maven-plugin).
 I'm happy with it now for Java project.

 # insert_copyright_into_Java_src_using_git_log